Another Spark

 Another Spark was produced and published by Chris Heath and Steve Xerri.
 Heath went on to write for Smash Hits, and has written for GQ, The Atlantic, Esquire and Vanity Fair.
 He has also written biographies of Pet Shop Boys and Robbie Williams.
 Xerri’s band Perfect Vision contribute ‘Empires and Ashes’ to the compilation.

-In a October 1984 feature - “How to Release Your Own Cassettes (so that people can actually hear them)” - for Home & Studio Recording magazine Heath wrote that: “Our aim was to release a high quality, long, very good value for money (£3 for 90 mins) compilation tape of unreleased tracks by exciting independent bands.”
+In an October 1984 feature - “How to Release Your Own Cassettes (so that people can actually hear them)” - for Home & Studio Recording magazine Heath wrote that: “Our aim was to release a high quality, long, very good value for money (£3 for 90 mins) compilation tape of unreleased tracks by exciting independent bands.”

 “Getting the bands involved literally days of phone calls chasing contacts, gently coercing artists, tracking down tapes that had supposedly been 'in the post' 4 times already etc!
 In the end our roster included names like Billy Bragg, Red Guitars, The Box, The Mekons, The Three Johns, The Go-Betweens, 1000 Mexicans and 20 others, intentionally also including unknowns who we had faith in, including Tinytown, Perfect Vision, Ege Bam Yase, and the Ghost of Electricity.”